 Depending on the type of stimulant, withdrawal symptoms may begin between days 1 and 3.
 Generally, feelings of fatigue, sadness, agitation, and cravings may arise.
 You may also have some trouble sleeping and experience vivid dreams.
 Those that are considered heavy users may experience more intense symptoms like paranoia or hallucinations.

 The withdrawal symptoms you may experience during the first week or week and a half will depend on what type of stimulant you’ve become addicted to.
-Generally, most people that detox from stimulants report that after about a week, most symptoms have subsided, with the exception of lingering psychological symptoms like cravings or depression.
+Generally, most people that detox from stimulants reports that after about a week, most symptoms have subsided, except lingering psychological symptoms like cravings or depression.
 You may still feel fatigued during this stage as your brain tries to re-balance itself without the drugs.

 Withdrawing from stimulants isn’t usually life-threatening, but this doesn’t mean it’s easy.
 In fact, it can be quite uncomfortable, which is one reason a medical detox at a treatment center is recommended.

 To recover from stimulant addiction, it is necessary to detox from the harmful chemicals associated with the particular drug.
 Detoxing under the care of substance abuse professionals is the best and safest course of action.